Featured image of post Create a MySQL replica database in 4 short steps (2025)

 FLUSH PRIVILEGES;

-For the slave to start replication, it needs to know the master’s binary log file and position.
-We can obtain this information using the MySQL client which we opened in the previous step.
+For the replica server to start replication, it needs to know the source’s binary log file and position.
+We can obtain this information using the MySQL client we opened in the previous step.

 The output will look like this: